 - Dr. Anni Reinking is a scholar and researcher in muliticultural education.
 She is white.
 Her biracial son is seen as black.
 Reinking’s son must navigate in a world of bias, discriminiation and prejudice that she has not lived in but strives to understand.
 Millions of families share this experience in today’s racially polarized America.
 In this inspiring memoir, Anni shares her family’s experiences and helpful research in parenting.
 This is their story of growth and acceptance as a multiracial blended family.
-David Crumm interviewed Anni Reinking last January for the Read the Spirit online magazine.
+David Crumm interviewed Anni Reinking for the Read the Spirit online magazine.

 Clinical psychologist and clergy woman Lucille F. Sider adds her voice to the chorus of women who have shared their stories in the #WhyIDidntReport movement.
 In Light Shines in the Darkness, Sider shares her story of resilience and hope as a survivor of sexual abuse, facing the legal and spiritual challenges that are so daunting.
 Lucille’s focus on positive mental health and spiritual practices has given her stability from major mental illnesses including PTSD and depression that stemmed from her sexual abuse.
 David Crumm’s cover story for Read the Spirit offers real help for sexual abuse survivors.

 - The American Dream is alive and well in this memoir of a Muslim immigrant who planned to raise a family and start a business.
 Victor Begg successfully built a thriving group of furniture stores.
 Along the way, he discovered that America’s greatest promise lies in building healthy communities with our neighbors.
 Using his entrepreneurial skills, he co-founded organizations that continue to help others.
 Even in the face of tragedies, Victor’s greatest talents lay in inviting us all to open our hearts.
 David Crumm kicked off Victor Begg’s book touring year with this Read the Spirit cover story.

 Christianity and political conflict are paired so often in daily headlines that Harold Heie’s message is astonishing.
 A lifelong practitioner of respectful engagement with others, Heie lifts up core Christian values that can transform toxic confrontations into constructive conversations.
 He proposes a

 - Abraham Lincoln is the soul of America, calling us to our best as Americans.
 Lincoln scholar Duncan Newcomer has hosted more than 200 episodes of the radio series Quiet Fire: The Spiritual Life of Abraham Lincoln.
 Now, 30 of his best stories provide a month of inspirational reading in a unique volume that invites us to read the stories—or to listen to the original broadcasts.

-Stay Tuned in 2020!
+Stay Tuned in !

-Great media builds healthy communities”.
-We appreciate you being a part of our community and thank you for sharing the journey with us in 2019.
-We have some wonderful books scheduled for 2020.
+Great media builds healthy communities.
+We appreciate you being a part of our community and thank you for sharing the journey with us in .
+We have some wonderful books scheduled for .
 Stay tuned—we know you’re going to enjoy what lies ahead.